davidroeca/web-app-orchestration-talk/talk/talk.rst

 |programmer_two_states|

 .. note::
-    * I had my own extensive README that documented the system dependencies and manual setup process
+    * I had my own extensive README that documented the nodejs dependencies setup process, which pointed people to the other README
     * On top of that, we relied very heavily on our staging environment prior to automating our tests, since we couldn't really trust our development environments much